 A critical reader might wonder why, if Aspartame is responsible for so many serious health problems, the Canadian and American medical associations have not raised the alarm.
 Because she specifically mentions connections between Aspartame and multiple sclerosis, Alzheimer’s disease and diabetes, it might be a good idea to see what these organizations have to say about this controversy.

 The Canadian Diabetes Association says that “All sweeteners available in Canada go through rigorous testing.
 Once they have been approved it means that they are suitable for use by all Canadians, including those with diabetes.”

-The Multiple Sclerosis Society of Canada posts an alert on its site regarding this article, and asks visitors to note that:
+The Multiple Sclerosis Foundation posts an article on its site regarding this claim, concluding with the following editor’s note: